erdnaxe/kraby/docs/training_one_leg.md

 | 10  | the y-axis component of the endcap position |
 | 11  | the z-axis component of the endcap position |

+!!!
+Note

-**Note**: Some early tests were done on StableBaselines3 but as the library is currently being developed, the training was failing and the average episode reward was constant.
+    Some early tests were done on StableBaselines3 but as the library is currently being developed, the training was failing and the average episode reward was constant.

 ## First tests with pytorch-a2c-ppo-acktr-gail